VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 ### Gallery
 Based on the `vc-gallery` component, allows you to display a gallery of images.
 The component has disabled and visibility state settings.
-Also has customizable upload folder, label, tooltip, and many other settings.
+Also has customizable label, tooltip, and other settings.

 #### Usage
 To start using all the available gallery properties, specify the `vc-gallery` component when creating the schema.